nelci592/reporting-docs/designing-reports/report-structure/map/how-to/how-to-create-a-map-with-custom-polygons.md

 When the wizard closes, the Map item should display the three polygons that roughly represent the state borders of North Dakota, Wyoming and New Mexico.
-              Depending on your scenario, you can setup a [T:Telerik.Reporting.TileProvider]() and add some additional styling to the data points and map:
+              Depending on your scenario, you can setup a [TileProvider](/reporting/api/Telerik.Reporting.TileProvider) and add some additional styling to the data points and map:

   ![Map CustomWKT](images/Map/MapCustomWKT.png)

 In this article we demonstrated how to display custom-shaped polygons using
-            [T:Telerik.Reporting.ShapeMapSeries]() and Choropleth wizard.
+            [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) and Choropleth wizard.
 This approach is useful when is needed to show an additional layer or layers of geospatial data in a report.